Piripkura

-The Piripkura are an indigenous tribe who inhabit the Piripkura Indigenous Territory in Mato Grosso, Brazil.
-They are one of the last isolated Indigenous groups in the Amazon rainforest, with only three known survivors.
+The Piripkura are an Indigenous tribe who inhabit the Piripkura Indigenous Territory in Mato Grosso, Brazil.
+They are one of the last isolated Indigenous groups in the Amazon rainforest.
 Violence and deforestation have led to significant losses, with many tribe members killed by illegal loggers in the 1980s.
+Although the 2022 Brazilian census only counts 1 living member, 3 members are known: two men, Pakyî and Tamandua, and a woman, Rita Piripkura, who is married to an Indigenous man of Karipúna ethnicity, at Rondonia.

 History

 The Piripkura tribe is one of the last remaining isolated Indigenous groups in the Amazon rainforest, with only three known survivors.
 Once comprising a village of over 100 individuals with similar technological practices as neighboring tribes, the tribe experienced a drastic decline in population for unclear reasons.
 According to anthropologists, most of the Piripkura population, estimated at 20 individuals when FUNAI first contacted them in 1989, fell victim to slaughter by illegal loggers in the 1980s as they exploited the forest's resources.
 Rita, one of the three known survivors, has recounted accounts of violence and massacres perpetrated against the tribe, including the decimation of a Piripkura village.

-During this time, Pakyi, one of the survivors, killed Rita's children.
+During this time, Pakyî killed two of Rita's children, both under five years old.
 In 1985, Rita fled to a cattle ranch owned by the Penço family, where she experienced abuse and exploitation.
 In 1989, she participated in an expedition with uncontacted tribes expert Jair Candor, which led to the discovery of Pakyî and his nephew Tamandua, the only remaining members of the tribe.

 It has been noted that Pakyî and Tamandua have not always been their names, indicating that their names have changed over time.
 Pakyî is also referred to as Baita.
 Further details about this renaming process are not provided.
 The two have lived in isolation within the Amazon rainforest for decades, with minimal contact with the outside world.
 They rely on traditional hunting and gathering techniques for sustenance.
 Two Piripkura men, Mande-í and Tucan, emerged in 1998, recounting their people's past abundance and subsequent massacre by outsiders.

 Towards the end of 2018, Tamandua, in his forties, received a diagnosis of a brain cyst, requiring hospitalization in São Paulo for surgery.
 He faced complications post-surgery, leading to intensive care.
 Pakyî, aged just over 50, also required medical attention for prostate issues.
 Following their recovery, both returned to their territory.